pcs-electronics/cybermax-ai-dj/README.md

 The River
     Web Radio Stream
+Would you like to modify the queue or perform another action?
 ```

-Would you like to modify the queue or perform another action?

-## Images
+## Screenshots

 ![Screenshot from 2026-04-05 13-54-53](images/Screenshot%20from%202026-04-05%2013-54-53.png)
 ![viber_image_2026-04-03_09-26-23-101](images/viber_image_2026-04-03_09-26-23-101.jpg)